Skip to main content

 The heat stress monitoring system installed at the KPMS

-(click here for the video clip about Hong Kong Heat Index, or here for the real-time measurement data)
+(This link will open in a new windowclick here for the video clip about Hong Kong Heat Index, or This link will open in a new windowhere for the real-time measurement data)

 2019 - King’s Park upper air meteorological station was awarded a certificate by the World Meteorological Organization (WMO) in recognition of its long-term contribution